 3. Sunlight And Vitamin D And Calcium Foods To Ease Osteoporosis-Linked Kyphosis

 If your kyphosis is the result of osteoporosis, you may be able to stem the progression of the spinal problem by treating your osteoporosis.
 Natural ways to do this are by boosting calcium and vitamin D intake through diet and sunlight exposure.13

 - Consume calcium-rich foods: Your options include milk, yogurt, and dairy products like cheese, beans and legumes, dried fruits like figs, vegetables like spinach, broccoli, squash, and okra, tofu, fortified orange juice, sesame seeds, and seafood like mackerel or salmon.14

-- Have vitamin-D rich foods: Boost your dietary vitamin D intake by consuming fatty fish like mackerel, tuna, or salmon, cheeses, organ meat like beef liver, or egg yolks.15
+- Have vitamin-D rich foods: Boost your dietary vitamin D intake by consuming fatty

 - Get some sunlight: While you can get your vitamin D through your diet, sunlight exposure remains one of the most effective ways to help your body generate the vitamin internally.
 Combine your sunshine time with some exercise like walking; or simply sit or lie down in the sunshine every day for a little while to soak up the rays.16 How much time you’ll need to sit in the sun depends on your skin color, with fair-skinned people requiring less time than darker-skinned people.
 This could mean anywhere from 15–20 minutes to an hour or more.